Preparing Work for Entry

 - Prizes consisting of art materials will be awarded to the work judged ‘Best in each Category’.
 In addition, there will be two Overall Winners: Best in Show Primary and Best in Show Secondary (making a total of 8 prizes).

 - In addition, the schools which the Overall Winners attend will receive prizes of art materials.

-- Schools and co-ordinating organisations should register their participation in the exhibition via the Google form on this website here: http://cambsyoungartists.org/register-your-interest/.
-Work for entry in the exhibition (clearly labelled) should then be delivered to the main reception of Kimbolton School between 3rd and 7th February 2020.
+- Schools and co-ordinating organisations should register their participation in the exhibition via this Google form.
+Work for entry in the exhibition (clearly labelled) should then be delivered to the main reception of Hinchingbrooke School between 24th and 28th January 2022.
 Please note that the reception is open during the week from 8.30am-4pm.
 If you need help with delivering your artwork please contact CAYartComp@gmail.com.

-- All work accepted into the competition will be displayed at the CAYAC Exhibition in the from Friday, 13th March to Saturday, 14th March 2020.
+- All work accepted into the competition will be displayed at the CAYAC Exhibition in the from Friday, 18th to Saturday, 19th February 2022.
 Visitors may attend on the Friday or Saturday.
 On the Friday, the exhibition will be open from 10.00am to 4.00pm.
-(Note that Arts Society visitors are expected on Friday 13th March, and schools and families on Saturday, 14th March, with the prize giving taking place in the State Rooms, Kimbolton at 3pm.)
+(Note that Arts Society visitors are expected on Friday 18th February, and schools and families on Saturday, 19th February, with the prize giving taking place in the library at Hinchingbrooke House at 3pm.)

 Before we can accept work into the exhibition, it is essential to have parental/guardian permission for the work to be shown publicly and also for an electronic copy of the work to be saved for possible use in publicity and the reporting of the exhibition.

 We therefore ask all Art teachers to print off the Permission Form and Label accessible via the link below for each student submitting work.
 Students should then get parents/carers to complete and sign the form and return it to you asap.
 A completed Permission Form must accompany all artworks submitted to the exhibition and the label section of the form must be completed and attached securely to the back of the work.